Our simple, step-by-step process for finding and customizing a quality wedding band you’ll actually want to wear.

 2. Measure your fingers at the end of the day, when they're at their largest.

 3. Cold weather can shrink your fingers up to 1/2 size, so make sure they're warm and fuzzy.

 This is your chance to add something to the inside of the band that only you and your fiancé will know about.
 Some people add their wedding date, a name, or a message.
 Others just have fun with it.
 Up to you.

 It will take 5-7 days to make and ship your band, but let us know if you're on a tighter time frame.
 We recommend ordering the band at least one month before the wedding, just for peace of mind.

 We deliver each wedding band in a Marke Wedding Band Box.
 Most people hand the ring over to their Best Man for safe keeping until the wedding day, but we defer to your judgment.

 Caring for the band

 All done.
-Our gold bands are made to last and don’t need much looking after.
-The only time we recommend removing it for serious manual labor (the gold can scratch).
+Our bands are made to last and don’t need much looking after.
+The only time we recommend removing it for serious manual labor to avoid scratches.